quentinhardy/odat/README.md

 ./odat.py passwordstealer -s $SERVER -d $SID -U $USER -P $PASSWORD --get-passwords
 ```

-Module *stealRemotePwds*
+ *stealRemotePwds* module
 ---

-This module allows you to exploit the CVE-2012-3137 ([http://www.cvedetails.com/cve/CVE-2012-3137/]) vulnerability easily.
+This module allows you to exploit the CVE-2012-3137 (http://www.cvedetails.com/cve/CVE-2012-3137/) vulnerability easily.

 __Note__: Need *root* privileges in order to sniff session keys and salts from the network.